jplattel/obsidian-query-language/README.md

 ````markdown
 ```oql
 name: Daily notes               # The name of query (can be used in the format as {name})
-query: "'100 Daily/'"           # The actual query to use with Fuse.js
+query: "'100 Daily/"            # The actual query to use with Fuse.js (note the single ' for exact matching)
 template: "string"              # or use "table" or "list" for a different output
 format: "{name}: {count}"       # the format for the output
 badge: true                     # Show the OQL badge on the right